-Two sofas were purchased to furnish spaces to create a college lounge setting.
+Sofas were purchased to furnish spaces to create a college lounge setting.
 This will give our older students a better, more developmentally appropriate space in which to learn and participate in their education.
 Equipment, moveable furniture, and supplies were purchased to create an outdoor kitchen.
 This will serve an education purpose since it will support a culinary program.
-It also served as an upgrade to our outdoor space for recreational use and family visitation.
-Ten arm chairs were purchased for youth classrooms.
-Two patio sofas and two outdoor rugs are for Unit 7 & 8 youth outdoor area.
-The rest paints and painting supplies purchasd were for the painting of two showrooms.
-All the purchases are trying to enhance youth study or living conditions.
-Four Sofars are for Unit 7 Youth & Merit Center.
-Stopwatch Clock, Treadmill, and Fan are for JJC Fitness Center.
-9/18/23 procurements are for Family Playroom for JJC detainees' family members including movable furnishings.
-Wall Decors, and various Children Books and other toys.
+Arm chairs were purchased for youth classrooms.
+Patio sofas and outdoor rugs are for Unit 7 & 8 youth outdoor area.
+Paint and painting supplies purchasd were for the painting of two showrooms.
+All purchases are trying to enhance youth study or living conditions.
+Sofas for Unit 7 Youth & Merit Center.
+Stopwatch Clock, Treadmill, Balls, and Fan are for JJC Fitness Center.
+Family Playroom for JJC detainees' family members including movable furnishings, Wall Decors, and various Children Books and other toys.
 Clary Guest Chairs and Table are for JJC Workplace for Credible Messengers.
-Floor Cushions, Sherpa Chair, and other toys are for JJC Family Playroom.
-Seven Garrett Metal Detectors are safty and security equipments for JJC.
-One Multifunction Gym System, two floor mats, two Flex Timers, and five MEDICINE Weight Balls are for JJC Fitness Center.
-Twelve Paint Brushes and three Paint Poles are for the painting of two showrooms.
-One Weight Ball for JJC Fitness Center and one Basketball Backboard and Rim with Mounting Kit which located at the living Unit 7 & 8 improve Youth fitness equipment .
-Paint, Mater Weaves, Hammer Heads and Stain Removers are additional suppliers to support the painting of Unit 8 for a better living environment.
-A hundred pieces of GoGuardian Licenses for Admin with Fleet, DNS & AdDeflect and a hundred for Teacher with Video Conferencing enhance the protection of the Youth using of Cromebook and enable teachers to provide better learning experiences.
-Storage totes are used to store youth clothes and other personal belongings.
-One commericial grade threadmill, ten indoor basketballs, five outdoor basketballs, two footballs, five soccer balls and five mesh ball bags are for JJC Fitness Center.
-Gardening items and supplies for YPFG Garden Project - garden home kits, wheelbarrows, watering cans, soils, electric skillet, hoses, greenhouse metal work benchs, mulch, nuggets, buckets, and steel garden arch arbors.
+Garrett Metal Detectors are safty and security equipments for JJC.
+Multifunction Gym System, floor mats, Flex Timers, and Weight Balls are for JJC Fitness Center.
+Basketball Backboard and Rim with Mounting Kit which located at the living Unit 7 & 8 improve Youth fitness equipment .
+GoGuardian Licenses for Admin with Fleet.
+DNS & AdDeflect for Teacher with Video Conferencing enhance the protection of the Youth using of Chromebook and enable teachers to provide better learning experiences.
+Gardening items and supplies for YPFG Garden Project.
 Switches are installed for the mirror project.
-Two smart TVs with wall mounts are installed to improve access to programs.
+Smart TVs with wall mounts are installed to improve access to programs.
 GoDaddy domain registration, Google workspace licenses, Chrome enterprise upgrade enable content blocking security and monitoring by staff.
 One locked laptop charging cart keeps chromebook be used in safety.
 Washers and dryers at both SYTF units are for youth to learn how to launder their own clothes and linens.
+The blankets, rugs, and portable fans were to enhance SYTF youths living conditions.
+Sweatshirts were for SYTF youth enrolled in City College of San Francisco as part of secure track education program.
+Gloves, Ninja Blender, Instant Pot, Rice Cooker, Pots and Pans, Burner Counertops, Whisk Set, Vegetable Chopper, Mixing Bowls, and Knife Sets were for SYTF youth culinary program.
+Tablecloth, dry erase boards, and digital interactive pens, for use with projector system, for City College of San Francisco kick off events as well as in classroom use for SYTF education program.
+15 Chromebooks were for SYTF youth education program.
+Electric Griddles were for SYTF youths culinary program.
+New furnitures for SYTF Unit 8 & Unit 7 were to enhance SYTF youths living conditions which were approved by BSCC (Nightstands, Shelf Storage Units, Wall-Mount Desks, Café Tables, Armless Chairs, Cafeteria Tables, Rockers, and other round tables).